doritoes/router-intel/README.md

 # router-intel
-This is a Local router intel tool.
-When helping someone with their home network, collect infomration about the router.
+This is a local router intel tool.
+When helping someone with their home network, collect information about the router.

-WARNING Only for use with persmission on the network.
+WARNING Only for use with permission on the network.
 The script checks ssh for default credentials.

 Requirements:
 - `pip install paramiko scapy requests pysnmp`